GM Ceases Operation in Venezuela as Plant Is Seized -- 2nd Update

 Venezuelan authorities on Wednesday unexpectedly took over GM's plant in the central Carabobo state, seizing production facilities and car stock, the company said in a statement.
 GM, the world's third-largest car maker, said it has been forced to lay off its 2,700 Venezuelan workers.

+"It gives me immense sadness to see the collapse of so many years of work," said a GM executive in Venezuela.

-The Venezuelan government, which frequently blames big business for the country's economic crisis, hasn't commented on the move, which took place amid deadly nationwide antigovernment protests.
-The Information Ministry didn't respond to a request for comment.
+The Venezuelan government, which frequently blames big business for the country's economic crisis, hasn't publicly commented on the move, which took place amid deadly nationwide antigovernment protests.

+A top Venezuelan industrial policy maker said the seizure is a private matter between two companies.

+"This has nothing to do with the Venezuelan state," said the official.
+He added that the government is now working to resolve the conflict.

-GM said the seizure was triggered by a provincial court embargo in favor of a former local dealer who sued the company for about $370 million in 2000 for alleged breach of conduct.
+GM said the seizure was triggered by a provincial court embargo in favor of a former local dealer who sued the company for about $370 million in 2000 over contract disagreements.

 GM denied any wrongdoing linked to the case, called the embargo "absurd" and said the demanded sum "exceeds all the logic."